-Magellan Midstream Partners, L.P is committed to the safe, reliable delivery of refined products, and crude oil.
+Magellan Midstream Partners, L.P. operates with a focus on safe, reliable, environmentally responsible, legally compliant and sustainable operations.
 Our pipelines are designed, installed, tested, and operated and maintained according to strict standards employed by our company, the pipeline industry, and the federal government.
 Safety, efficiency, honesty and responsibility are at the core of Magellan's business.